jhare113/metro_atlanta_covid/README.md

 I wanted a better visualization of local Covid-19 data than I've been able to find, particularly in terms of the number as distribution of cases and deaths are changing over time.
-The charts below track confirmed cases and deaths in the core Metro Atlanta counties, both in absolute and relative terms.
-The subsequent charts track new cases and deaths in Metro Atlanta, Georgia, and the United States.
+Some charts in this project track confirmed cases and deaths in the core Metro Atlanta counties, both in absolute and relative terms.
+Other charts track new cases and deaths in Metro Atlanta, Georgia, and the United States.